Warning: JavaScript is not enabled or not loaded. Please enable JavaScript for the best experience.

 Alignment

-Maritime India Vision, IMO pathways & corridor readiness
+Maritime India Vision, IMO pathways, and corridor readiness.

 Infrastructure Layer